Jedsonofnel/jedn-portfolio/_posts/2025-07-28-interactive-cfd-with-python-and-pygame.md

 ---
 layout: post
-title: Building an interactive fluid sim with python and pygame
+title: Building an Interactive Fluid Sim with Python and Pygame
 ---

 How I got my feet wet with CFD fundamentals and was able to quickly do